 Colorado has seen significant changes in the age of its population over the last decade.
-The number of Coloradoans over 45 years of age has increased faster than the population as a whole, growing by 121 percent from 1990 to 2013.
-Those over 45 years of age accounted for 28 percent of the state population in 1990, and are projected to rise to 40 percent in 2020 (see Figure below).
+For the first time in Colorado history, the number of Coloradoans over 65 years of age has increased faster than the population of the state as a whole, growing by 32 percent from 2000 to 2010 (see Figure 1 below).
+Colorado experienced the 4th fastest growth in the 65+ population nationally between 2000 and 2010 (Department of Local Affairs State Demography Office, Aging in Colorado, July 2012).